CodeEquality/codeequality.github.io/_posts/2014-03-10-google-company-visit.md

 ###Step 2 - by March 23rd
 If you have been selected We will email you with a confirmation by __March 23rd__.
 If you have been selected, you must __confirm your attendance with us by 11:29pm March 24th__.
 If you do not RSVP by this deadline, we will give your spot to another student on the waitlist.

 We will confirm seats on a first-come-first-served basis with priority to secondary school and pre-university students.
-If you did not receive a confirmation, do not lose hope -- we will put you on a waitlist and notify you if another participant gives up their seat.
+If you do not receive a confirmation, do not lose hope -- we will put you on a waitlist and notify you if another participant gives up their seat.

 ###Step 3 - be there on April 1st!
 Meet us at the Google Malaysia office.
 Be there or be square!